bleengrue23/myLXDtutorial/README.md

 You can check out the LXD REST API specification directly at [this link.](https://documentation.ubuntu.com/lxd/en/latest/api/).

-It is left to you to experiment with curl and further API commands to manage you containers.
+It is left to you to experiment with curl and further LXD REST API commands to manage you containers.